aws-samples/swift-chat/README.md

 We redesigned the UI with optimized font sizes and line spacing for a more elegant and clean presentation.
 All of these features are also seamlessly displayed on Android and macOS with native UI

+> Note: Some animated images have been sped up for demonstration.
+If you experience lag, please view on Chrome, Firefox,
+> or Edge browser on your computer.

 ## Architecture

 ![](/assets/architecture.png)